The Universalist and Ladies' Repository

-The Universalist and Ladies' Repository was an American periodical published by the Universalist Church of America in Boston, Massachusetts under various names during the period of 1832 to 1873.
-During the period of 1834–43, it was published in Boston by Benjamin B. Mussey as Universalist and Ladies' Repository.
+The Universalist and Ladies' Repository was an American periodical published by the Universalist Church of America in Boston under various names during the period of 1832 to 1873.
+During the period of 1834–1843, it was published in Boston by Benjamin B. Mussey as Universalist and Ladies' Repository.
 In 1844 and through 1873, it was published in Boston by Abel Tompkins as Ladies' Repository.

 History

 Encouraged by past success, the Proprietor was induced to issue proposals for the third volume of The Universalist.
 In order that it would not interfere with other publications advocating the doctrine of Universal Salvation, he was, in compliance with the advice of his friends, concluded to make an addition to its name and character.
 It would continue to advocate the doctrine of a world's salvation by Jesus Christ.
 Moral, practical, experimental and consolatory subjects would receive a due share of attention.
 Notices of passing events, interesting to the religious public; brief reviews of rare and popular works; poetical effusions, and everything which would tend to render a publication of the kind entertaining and useful, would continue to be included in its columns.
 Its tone was mild, generous and charitable; but at the same time, distinct, manly and firm.
 The proprietor stated there would be an aim to make its style chaste, and its literary character generally such as shall command respect.
 It would advocate the rights of women, and earnestly contend for female education.
 In a word, no pains would be spared to render The Universalist and Ladies' Repository a welcome visitor at the dwelling of every female Universalist.
 The third volume of the periodical commenced on Saturday June, 1834.
 It was published in Boston every week, quarto size 3.
 Subscribers could purchase it at US$1.25 in advance, $1.50 in six months, and $1.75 at the close of the year.